How to calculate CO2 emissions for transport companies

 The formula is CO₂ Emissions = Quantity of fuel × Emission Factor per quantity of fuel type

-Let’s assume a truck leaves its depot in the suburbs of Amsterdam, collects a container at Schipol Airport, and makes 3 deliveries in Rotterdam.
+Let’s assume a truck leaves its depot in the suburbs of Amsterdam, collects a container at Schiphol Airport, and makes 3 deliveries in Rotterdam.
 The total kilometers traveled will be 139 km.

 Depot → Schiphol Airport 9 km